covao/TatamiRacer/doc/HowToSetupSoftware.md

 yes | sudo apt-get upgrade

 ~~~
+*Press q when you see the following message.
+if webkit2gtk (2.31.1-1) experimental; urgency=medium ...

 2. The following command will install the latest Donkey Car application and create default "mycar" application.
 ~~~